top of page

 • Location: Austin, Texas; 11 campuses.

-• Institution Type: Public 2-year; applied bachelor’s.
+• Institution Type: Public two year; applied bachelor’s.

 • Delivery: Online, Hybrid, HyFlex.

-• Accreditation: SACSCOC; NC-SARA; CAHIIM; ACBSP.
+• Accreditation: SACSCOC; NC SARA; CAHIIM; ACBSP.

 • Online Footprint: 48% online; ~40 fully online.

-• Typical Cost: $85/credit in-district; $286 out-of-district; ~$2,550.
+• Typical Cost: $85/credit in district; $286 out of district; ~$2,550.

 • Duration: Certificates 1–2 terms; AAS ~2 years.

-• Admissions: Open-door; TSI placement or exemptions.
+• Admissions: Open door; TSI placement or exemptions.

-• Acceptance/Retention: Open; 65% fall-to-fall persistence.
+• Acceptance/Retention: Open; 65% fall to fall persistence.

 • Student Count: 43,891 credit students.

-• What you can study online ACC Online spans career‑technical fields in business, IT, public safety, and the built environment, with hybrid for labs.
+• What you can study online ACC Online spans career technical fields in business, IT, public safety, and the built environment, with hybrid for labs.
 Representative online awards include AAS in Computer Programming (Web Programming), AAS in Marketing, AAS in Real Estate (Brokerage Licensing), and AAS in Criminal Justice.
 Stackable Level 1 certificates run fully online in Web Developer Specialist, Database, C++, Java, Data Science, and GIS.
-CAHIIM‑accredited Health Information Technology (AAS) and CE Medical Billing & Coding offer health pathways.
-PLA and micro‑credentials accelerate progress and speed completion.
+CAHIIM accredited Health Information Technology (AAS) and CE Medical Billing & Coding offer health pathways.
+PLA and micro credentials accelerate progress and speed completion.

 • Why it works for career switchers & tech teams

-• Async, live online, and HyFlex options plus 8‑week and weekend classes
+• Async, live online, and HyFlex options plus 8 week and weekend classes

-• Certification‑aligned: CompTIA, AWS (CE), TREC Real Estate; HIT → RHIT
+• Certification aligned: CompTIA, AWS (CE), TREC Real Estate; HIT → RHIT

 • Hybrid labs, clinicals, internships, and state cybersecurity apprenticeships

-• One‑to‑one coaching, resume help, job fairs, and online job tools
+• One to one coaching, resume help, job fairs, and online job tools

-• Good for: IT switchers | health‑info upskillers | employers
+• Good for: IT switchers | health info upskillers | employers

 Central Texas College Screenshot